 Five Things to Know Today

-Like enjoying an ice cream cone, here are some other things to start the day:
+Like cleaning out your computer, here are some other things to start the day:

 1. Old man winter still wears sandals in Florida.
 Still, grab a jacket, expect a sunny day with a high near 63 with wind chill near 32 early, according to the National Weather Service.

 2. The new council officially convenes as Mayor George Cretekos and councilmembers Doreen DiPolito and Jay Polglaze take the dais.
 One item on the 1 p.m. work session agenda deals with allowing amplified music until 2 a.m. for the two night St. Patrick's Day party at O'Keefe's.
 A pass the gavel ceremony is planned for the City Council meeting at 6 p.m.
 Thursday at City Hall.